Last updated on February 21st, 2020 at 09:39 am

 On receipt, HMRC will either accept your application, ask some further questions or reject it outright.
 Given that a company can only apply for advance assurance once its important to submit the best application you can and if at all possible to get an experienced professional to assist.
 Please note that if we are instructed to advise on, prepare and submit a SEIS/EIS advance assurance application on a company’s behalf it will usually take us a week from being instructed to submit the application (depending on how quickly we can get the requested information from you).

 If you produce a good application and provide all the right supporting information then for the more straightforward cases we sometimes see advance assurance being received more quickly.
 However this may have more to do with HMRC happening to experience fewer applications made at the time the application was submitted.

 For complex applications a longer wait should be expected.
 This is likely where, for example, there are some grey areas around whether your business meets the qualifying criteria, you are making the argument that the seven year EIS basic age condition is not applicable (perhaps because you are entering a new product and/or geographic market) or you are seeking to also qualify as a Knowledge Intensive Company.

 The longer wait will usually mean that a senior tax inspector will also need to review the application.
 When HMRC eventually respond it is not unusual in such cases for them to ask a series of questions which sometimes require detailed answers to be made (despite our best efforts to reduce the likelihood of this happening).
 Once this further information is submitted we usually have to wait at least another two weeks for HMRC to (fingers crossed) confirm SEIS/EIS advance assurance.

-Our team currently advise on, prepare and submit around 50 SEIS and EIS advance assurance applications every year.
+Our team currently advise on, prepare and submit around 100 SEIS and EIS advance assurance applications and compliance statement submissions every year.
 If you would like further information a good place to start is our top ranking blog post on how to apply for SEIS and EIS advance assurance.